Energy Market Analyst

 The conference has been attended by more than 80 attendees from international energy companies, organisations and regulatory bodies.

-We would like to thank everyone who contributed to this conference: organizing committee, participants of the round table and our guests.
+We would like to thank everyone who contributed to this conference: organising committee, participants of the round table and our guests.
 It was a real success in terms of exposure and exchanges on the topic of Energy Scenarios to 2035.

 If you would like to explore more about energy scenarios, modeling and forecasting, we are pleased to offer you: